oljung/portfolio-project-one/README.md

     - The footer looks the same on every page of the site.
 It will contain links to some of the sources referenced on the site, such as Wizards of the Coast (the company behind DnD) as well as where to find many of the rule books mentioned on the site.

+- __The Iateria page__

+    - This feature is the first of the main parts of the site and contains information about the continent and its history.

+    - Contains the subsections continent, history , underdark and magic, reachable via a subsection menu.

 ### Features left to implement (near future)

 Here a list of all features to be implemented